anarthal/boost-unix-mirror/libs/outcome/doc/src/content/_index.md

 Ben Craig's work on [P1886 *Error speed benchmarking*](https://wg21.link/P1886) has led to a [`better_optimisation`](https://github.com/ned14/outcome/tree/better_optimisation) branch intended to be merged end of 2020 as Outcome v2.2.0, after twelve months of testing.
-This branch has a number of major changes to Outcome v2:
+This branch has a number of major and breaking changes to Outcome v2:

 1. A new trait `is_move_bitcopying<T>` is added, which opts types into a library-based emulation of [P1029 *move = bitcopies*](https://wg21.link/P1029).
 [Experimental `std::error`](https://wg21.link/P1028) is opted in by default.